FRosINFN/FRosINFN/README.md

-- 👋 Hi, I’m @FRosINFN
+- 👋 Hi, I’m Francesco Rosini
-- 📫 How to reach me: francesco.rosini@dottorandi.unipg.it or francesco.rosini@pg.infn.it
+- 📫 How to reach me: francesco.rosini@dottorandi.unipg.it and francesco.rosini@pg.infn.it (work) or ros99fra@gmail.com (personal)

 <!---
 FRosINFN/FRosINFN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.